CNC Mill Machinists: Learning Precision Milling

 Get CNC Training at NASCAR Tech

-If the role of a CNC mill machinist sounds intriguing to you, you could enroll in the CNC Machining Technology program offered at NASCAR Tech in Mooresville, North Carolina.
-Once you have a background in CNC machining, you can gain experience that can help you work toward your goals.
+If a career as a CNC mill machinist sounds intriguing to you, you could enroll in the CNC Machining Technology program offered at NASCAR Tech in Mooresville, North Carolina.
+Once you have a background in CNC machining, you can gain experience that may help you pursue your goals.

-Courses can familiarize you with the equipment used in the role and teach you how to operate equipment that you’ll need.
-Both CNC Milling I and CNC Milling II focus on programming CNC mills, as well as setup and operation.
+Industry training courses can familiarize you with the equipment used in the role and teach you how to operate equipment that you’ll need.
+Both CNC Milling I and CNC Milling II teach skills in programming CNC mills, and you will learn setup and operation of milling machines.

-Learn more by requesting information here, and take the first step toward a future you’re excited about!
+Learn more by requesting information here or calling an Admissions Representative at 1-800-834-7308, and take the first step toward a future you’re excited about!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.